bimobject/docs/docs/minidocs/products/add-factories.md

 ## Adding a factory to your {{entityName}}

-Select the factories you want to add by ticking the box next to their name.
-Then click the `Add fatory` button in the top right corner of the sidepanel.
-This will close the sidepanel and the factories you selected will show up in the **Factories section** table.
+Tick the boxes next to the factories you want to add, then click `Add factory`.
+The sidepanel will close, and the selected factories will appear in the **Factory section** table.

 ![Image of the factories table](/images/product/added-factories.jpg)